awslabs/aws-security-assessment-solution/README.md

 When deploying via the Console, enter your bucket name in the **ExistingBucketName** parameter field.
 Leave it empty to create a new bucket (default behavior).

->Note: The existing bucket must have versioning enabled and appropriate permissions for the CodeBuild role to write objects.
+>Note: The existing bucket must have appropriate permissions for the CodeBuild role to write objects.

 ## Frequently Asked Questions (FAQ)